Grayling Fishing - Lodges, Destinations & Guided Trips

 Can you catch grayling in the same rivers as taimen?

 Yes.
-In Mongolia and parts of Russia, grayling often share rivers with taimen and lenok trout.
-While taimen are usually targeted with streamers, grayling provide dry-fly action throughout the day, making them a valuable secondary species on float trips.
+In Mongolia and parts of Russia, grayling share rivers with taimen and lenok.
+While taimen are targeted with large streamers, grayling provide dry-fly action throughout the day and are a valued secondary species on multi-day float trips.

 How big do grayling get?